mlepori1/NeuroSurgeon/README.md

 # NeuroSurgeon
-NeuroSurgeon is a package that enables researches to uncover and manipulate circuits within models in Huggingface Transformers
+NeuroSurgeon is a package that enables researchers to uncover and manipulate circuits within models in Huggingface Transformers